 At the 1966 Edinburgh Festival Esmond appeared in two plays staged by the Pop Theatre - The Winter's Tale and The Trojan Women, and in the latter he received high critical praise for his performance as "the pompous, bone-headed solder Menelaus".
 Conditions at The Assembly Hall were not easy, even for fully sighted actors, with cramped, make-shift dressing rooms, a route march to the open stage in the main hall, and entrances to be made along dark, sloping aisles through the audience.
 Nevertheless, in an interview with journalist Mamie Chrichton published in the Scottish Daily press, Esmond made it clear that he expected no special favours:

-Few of the large audiences know that Esmond Knight needs a sixth sense to his colleagues' five, and that the way he wants it to be.
+Few of the large audiences know that Esmond Knight needs a sixth sense to his colleagues' five, and that's the way he wants it to be.
 "I must be judged solely by my performance as an actor," he said calmly.
 "After 23 years of near-blindness, I've developed my own way of remembering moves.
-Counting steps, watching shadows, so that it becomes subconscious and all my conentration can be given to the performance."
+Counting steps, watching shadows, so that it becomes subconscious and all my concentration can be given to the performance."
 Now he puts on his make-up.
 On stage he wears no visual aid.
 Offstage he wears glasses with a thick lens over his seeing eye.
 "With my glasses on I can see you," he said.
 "But I have no idea what you look like.
 Without them I would be aware only of a vague shadow.
 Fortunately acting is a job you rehearse.
 In London, before coming to Edinburgh, they marked out a space exactly the size of the Assembly Hall stage.
 It wasn't too difficult adapting to the real thing."
 Minutes before, I had seen Moira Redmond take him by the hand, laughing and chatting as she set him on his way round the corners and down the steps from the dressing rooms.
 It was as easy and natural as passing the sugar, and accepted in the same spirit.
 It hasn't been quite so easy for the ladies of the company to be composed over their souvenirs of this Festival season - small, framed paintings, mostly lively seascapes, painted and given by Esmond Knight!

 The late 1960s saw Esmond working, but not as hard as he would have liked.
-A mild heart attack, gradually deteriorating sight and turning sixty in 1966 all conspired gradually to slow him down whether he was happy about it or not.
+A mild heart attack, gradually deteriorating sight and turning sixty in 1966 all conspired to slow him down whether he was happy about it or not.
 In a Christmas card to some friends dated December 1967, featuring a painting of his on the front, he wrote: "It does not promise very well for us at the moment.
 However, one day, I'll get to see you again."
 The heart attack occurred at Nora's Ark, their weekend cottage in Weston Turville.
 Esmond was taken back to Bywater Street and ordered to rest - to stay in his study and not to go up and down stairs.
 It was a great shock to him and he did everything he was told, to the extent that he made a full recovery.

 But it was a warning, and from then onwards he had to pace himself.
 On one occasion, Rosalind was walking with her father and Sally Duncan, a nurse from Vincent Nesfield's nursing home who had helped Esmond recuperate after his eye operations.
-Over the years Sally had become a good friend of the Knights and when she married and moved to the north of England she became a regular in the audience at the Royal Exchange Theatre, especially if Esmond, Rosalind or Nora were on stage.
+Over the years Sally had become a good friend of the Knights and when she married and moved to the north of England she became a regular in the audience at the Royal Exchange Theatre, especially if Esmond, Rosalind or Nora was on stage.
 They were walking one weekend in Lime Park in Derbyshire and Esmond complained that his heart beat was racing.
 Sally immediately insisted that they slow their pace, and from then onwards all seemed well.

 Things were not entirely grim and Esmond continued to be involved in major productions.
-That same year he appeared on stage in Bernard Shaw's Getting Married at the Strand Theatre in the West End, with a strong cast that included Ian Carmichael, Googie Withers, Moira Lister, Alec Clunes, Roland Culver and Raymond Huntley.
+That same year he appeared on stage in Bernard Shaw's Getting Married at the Strand Theatre in the West End, with a cast that included Ian Carmichael, Googie Withers, Moira Lister, Alec Clunes, Roland Culver and Raymond Huntley.